-- September 16 17, 2020 Second Virtual Meeting because of COVID-19 - Updates on major research components of the AEE's R&D Portfolio - Successes realized locally and on the international front, directly linked to research that was completed by AEE - Overview: Despite the challenges associated with the pandemic, the AEE team produced outstanding updates/presentations.
-They are doing a very good job maintaining a balanced portfolio; FAA's global impact at ICAO CAEP; Public Private Partnerships; Sustainable Aviation Fuels; Noise threat; - Maintaining Global Leadership position at ICAO CAEP still very important. - Public Private Partnership programs are very important to maintaining research efforts during this pandemic. - Noise still viewed as a threat to growth of U.S. Aviation. - Of note: - A number of new research programs added to address concerns of noise and new entrants (Commercial Subsonic, UAM/UAS; Supersonic Civil and Commercial space vehicles). - Very happy to learn about the filling of vacant AEE positions. - Collaboration between FAA and NASA is critical for success.
+- March 22 23, 2022 Fifth Virtual Meeting because of COVID-19 - Updates on major research components of the AEE's R&D Portfolio - Successes realized locally and on the international front, directly linked to research that was completed by AEE - Overview: The current administration has made a commitment on Climate Change; Issued Executive Order 14008 on Tackling the Climate Crisis; The AEE team produced outstanding updates/presentations.
+They are doing a very good job maintaining a balanced portfolio; Sustainable Aviation Fuels; Public Private Partnerships; FAA's global impact at ICAO CAEP; Noise threat; - Advance the development and deployment of SAR - Maintaining Global Leadership position at ICAO CAEP very important to U.S. mission. - Public Private Partnership programs are very important to achieving new U.S. goals. - Noise an ongoing threat to growth of U.S. Aviation. - Of note: - A number of new research programs added to address concerns of noise and new entrants (Commercial Subsonic, UAM/UAS; Supersonic Civil and Commercial space vehicles). - Collaboration between FAA and NASA is critical for success.